 Fast Casual.
-Fast-casual dining is a Type of compromise Between fast food and full support.
-You purchase your meal in a counter, then pay the cashier, then pick your order up at the close of the counter.
+Fast-casual dining is a type of compromise between fast food and full support.
+You purchase your meal at a counter, then pay the cashier, then pick your order up at the end of the counter.
 Fast-casual chains, such as Panera Bread and Chipotle Mexican Grill, generally cost between $7 and $10 for a main dish.

 2. Order take-away

 Another way to save in your meal budget is to eat in the home — perhaps not by cooking your meal, but by ordering take home meals from your favourite restaurant.
 As an instance, in a cheap Italian restaurant you may have the ability to purchase lasagna, with salad or soup and a glass of wine, for $22 including tip and tax.
 But if you receive the lasagna alone because a takeout order, you can pay as little as $11 with taxation.
 If you are living in a metropolitan region or college campus, then have a look at Seamless and GrubHub to discover options close to you and easily purchase online for pickup or quick delivery.